nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/vnd/dm_srv.rst

    :local:
    :depth: 2

-The Distance Measurement Server vendor model provides capabilities to measure distance between Bluetooth® mesh devices within radio proximity.
+The Distance Measurement Server vendor model provides capabilities to measure distance between Bluetooth® Mesh devices within radio proximity.
 The measurements are conducted through the :ref:`mod_dm` library.

 At creation, each Distance Measurement Server instance must be initialized with a memory object that can hold one or more measurement results.